-Please find below key notes relating to your child's learning from the previous term and what we will be exploring in the spring term.
+Please find below key notes relating to your child's learning from the previous term and what we will be exploring in the first half of the spring term.

 Last term's highlights:

 The children had a very busy, happy time last term.
 There were many special highlights, which included: